Education & Outreach

 - Continue to hold quarterly general member meetings with environmentally relevant speakers

-Program target goals: Of the estimated 3,000 households along the shores of Dog River, only about 100 of these are active paid members of Dog River Clearwater Revival.
-DRCR seeks to double our group’s paid membership by year’s end.
+Program target goals 2015: Of the estimated 3,000 households along the shores of Dog River, about 100 of were active paid members of Dog River Clearwater Revival.
+DRCR’s goal sought to double the group’s paid membership by year’s end.
 By the start of 2017, membership had more than doubled.

 - Recruit volunteers from designated neighborhoods along the river to reach out to neighbors for registration